 So Waze is very hit and miss with extra information, while Google Maps has almost everything you could hope for because it collects so much data from so many different sources.

-It's also not clear whether Waze's discovery options will be getting the same improvements that were just announced for Google Maps.
+It's also not clear whether Waze's discovery options will be getting the same improvements that were announced for Google Maps back in May.
 Those recommendations are going to be a lot more focussed, with time of day factoring into what Google Maps has to show you.
 So we'll have to wait and see.

 Winner: Google Maps